 The seats were taut, but very comfortable for long distance driving – as evidenced by my one-way run from the V&R Garage near Minneapolis down to Madison, Wisconsin and it's final destination of Chicago.
 They were decently bolstered for the job and the leather certainly felt durable and supple at the same time.
 The rear seats were substantial with a couple of adjustments that would surprise most consumers.
 The seats can be moved back and forth, providing maximum legroom for passengers.
 The rear seatbacks also recline.

 The SLT-2 tester came with the latest infotainment suite provided by GM.
-The touch screen system includes AM, FM and XM radio, along with the fine navigation graphics I enjoyed in the Buick Regal a few months back.
+The touchscreen system includes AM, FM, and XM radio, along with the fine navigation graphics I enjoyed in the Buick Regal a few months back.
 Rear seat passengers also enjoy individual seatback mounted video screens with a remote control and headphones to enjoy their favorite DVD for the journey ahead.
-If you don’t need the headphones, there are eight Pioneer speakers that would fill the cabin with your favorite soundtrack.
+If you don't need the headphones, there are eight Pioneer speakers that would fill the cabin with your favorite soundtrack.

 However, you do get a set of buttons on the center stack now commonplace in the latest GM vehicles.
 Compared to my previous experiences with similar button arrangements, I found this particular arrangement less intuitive overall due to its distance from my driving position.
 Luckily, there are a few switches on the steering wheel that are better put to use within reach of my fingers.

 Access to the cargo area is done with a power-operated liftgate.
 You can actually set the timing of the opening and closure of the liftgate – or, turn off the power actuation completely.
-Frankly, I’d rather turn it off, because using the power operation is simply a “show-off” feature that has limited fun appeal after a while.
-However, if you have kids, and/or a pet and a bunch of thing to throw in the cargo hold – this feature is perfect for you.
+Frankly, I'd rather turn it off, because using the power operation is simply a "show-off" feature that has limited fun appeal after a while.
+However, if you have kids, and/or a pet and a bunch of things to throw in the cargo hold – this feature is perfect for you.

-Under the hood is an engine that has been the bane of most vehicles GM sells: The 3.0litre High Feature V6 with direct injection and variable valve timing.
+Under the hood is an engine that has been the bane of most vehicles GM sells: The 3.0-liter High Feature V6 with direct injection and variable valve timing.
 Since it is no longer found on the Cadillac SRX and Buick LaCrosse, you can only find this 266-horsepower FlexFuel V6 as an option on both the Equinox and the Terrain in the North American market.
-Connected to the V6 is GM’s 6-speed automatic gearbox and, on this example, all-wheel drive.
+Connected to the V6 is GM's 6-speed automatic gearbox and, on this example, all-wheel drive.

 The Terrain's ride was not exactly solid, but it was comfortable enough to manage road imperfections.
 There was enough dampening of the suspension not to shock anyone on board.
 The Terrain handled softly, but surely.
 I noticed a bit of a roll through corners when driven hard.
 Steering is sharp and tight, which will surprise many who are used to crossovers.
 Braking is very sure and the action is on point, but there were some moments when it rolled back after a full stop.